Station IX: Egon Schiele Museum

 Schiele Folder EN

-[Translate to English:] Children need time to play.
-They have to explore the world for themselves.
-They are not just small adults.
-These ideas were not yet firmly planted in everyone’s mind in the late 19th century.
-In many families in Tulln, the children had to help out at home; their attendance at school was of little concern.
+That children need time to play.
+That they need to discover the world for themselves.
+That they are not little adults.
+At the end of the 19th century, this was not yet firmly anchored in everyone's minds.
+In many families in Tulln, children had to help out at home and school attendance was rarely monitored.
 Egon and his sisters were lucky.
-Their father’s large apartment at the train station had four rooms.
-It was ample space for romping around.
-Egon rode his rocking horse through the living room or ran his train sets over the thresholds.
-Egon had forty train sets.
-Every time his mother Marie visited Vienna she brought back a handsome new set for him.
-Not totally altruistically.
-After all, Egon’s father was hoping his son would one day follow in his footsteps and become an engineer and railroad official of the Kaiser-Franz-Josefs-Bahn.
+His father's large official apartment in the station has four rooms.
+Enough space to run around.
+To ride the rocking horse through the living room.
+Or to run train sets over the doorsteps.
+Egon has forty of them.
+Mother Marie brings back a new gem every time she visits Vienna.
+Not entirely altruistically.
+Because if his father has his way, Egon will one day follow in his footsteps.
+And becomes an engineer and official of the Kaiser-Franz-Josefs-Bahn.

 Understanding the world.

-Adolf Schiele opened up his library to his son early on.
-The first municipal playgrounds appeared in Tulln around 1900 complete with sandboxes, swings, seesaws and merry-go-rounds but Egon did not play much outside with his classmates.
-The young painting genius was a bookworm.
-And the bookshelves in his father’s study were full of classics by everyone from Goethe to Schiller plus illustrated volumes on the natural sciences and guide books for all imaginable countries.
-For his father, literature was a means to an end.
-They were intended to help the boy have a career in engineering.
-For Egon it was the gateway to the big wide world.
+Adolf Schiele opens the library for his son at an early age.
+Although the first municipal playgrounds were built in Tulln around 1900, with sandpits, swings, seesaws and merry-go-rounds, Egon did not spend too much time outside with his classmates.
+The little painting genius is a bookworm.
+And the bookshelves in his study are full: classics from Goethe to Schiller, illustrated science books and travel guides from all over the world.
+For his father, literature is a means to an end.
+It should lead the boy towards a career in engineering.
+For Egon, it is the gateway to the world.

 [Translate to English:]